AndroidAndFlutterDev/IMC-Upgraded/README.md

 **Want to know how active you are?** This app is perfect for you!

-This app is an improved version of the Body Mass Index (BMI) calculator you'll find in the Android Basics course.
+This app is an improved version of the Body Mass Index (BMI) calculator you'll find in the [Android Basic Course](https://github.com/AndroidAndFlutterDev/Android-Basic).
 We've added new features to make it even more fun and useful.